Paddling in French Waters

 Paddling in French Territorial waters

 UK paddlers will be very used to jumping in their kayaks and paddling off on their journey generally unregulated.
-Many paddlers will be aware of ‘Local’ regulations and byelaws such as those on the Tidal Thames, and will have made themselves familiar with them when necessary
+Some paddlers will be aware of ‘Local’ regulations and byelaws such as those on the Tidal Thames, and will have made themselves familiar with them as and when necessary

 However in France there are regulations which affect everybody navigating on French territorial waters, and this page details those requirements and suggests ways to comply